 - Projects which directly promote or advance any particular religion or faith; any particular political party; any type of hunting or shooting

-- Projects which seek to purchase / cover the cost of salaries of core staff; business plans and feasibility studies; musical instruments; trips or visits outside the project area; funding campaign contributions or costs; recoverable VAT costs or routine repairs and maintenance, and/or normal running costs
+- Projects which seek to purchase / cover the cost of salaries of core staff; business plans and feasibility studies; funding campaign contributions or costs; recoverable VAT costs or routine repairs and maintenance, and/or normal running costs

-Applicants will be informed of the outcome of their application within three months of the application deadline.
+Applicants will be informed the outcome of their application in Jan/Feb 2023

-Applicants will be given up to six months from receipt of letter of offer to complete their project.
+Your project will be given up to six months from receipt of letter of offer to be completed

 In addition to a completed application form, you should attach the following to your submission:

 - Proof of your charitable status (if applicable)

 - A copy of your most recent accounts and bank statement